 www.bonappetit.com demystifies Greek Yogurt by saying it is nothing more than "strained" yogurt.
 Popular in Greece and the Middle East, it's a popular choice for dips due to its thick and dense consistency.
 The Middle Eastern Labneh is perhaps even thicker than Greek Yogurt and is used in many recipes.
 Here in the US Greek yogurt is a popular health food option due to its high protein content.

-Some recipes are better when prepared with regular yogurt, such as my butter chicken and my roasted leg of goat with tandoori masala as Greek yogurt tends to curdle when cooked.
+Some recipes are better when prepared with regular yogurt, such as my butter chicken and my roasted-leg-of-goat-raan as Greek yogurt tends to curdle when cooked.
 However, add it to a smoothie or a parfait and it tastes amazing!

 southfloridareporter.com states that the oldest written record of a parfait is in a 1869 cookbook.
 Parfait means perfect and was a reference to a frozen dessert description in 1894.
 Parfaits were traditionally layered desserts of cream, ice cream, nuts and fruits.
 For the last few years the word has become synonymous with a breakfast yogurt parfait, a layered concoction of yogurt, berries and granola.